waldrain/waldrain.github.io/moniwonig.md

 - felled another of the waldrain trees, broke some greenhouse glass windows

+### done 2024-01-11

+- felled more waldrain trees
+- talked with karl zandt about professional help and handling the wood
+- agreed with cipriano to fell all trees
+- split all the old wood rugeli
+- moved the old bicycles away

 ### Aussenkueche

 Build a nice protected cosy outdoor kitchen area